Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

-The board of Bigblu Broadband Group PLC (the “Company”) is responsible for the Group’s corporate governance policies and recognises the importance of high standards of corporate governance and integrity.
-The Company has adopted the Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies 2018 (the “QCA Code”).
-This statement sets out how the Company complies with the 10 principles of the QCA Code.
+The board of Bigblu Broadband Group plc (the “Company”) is responsible for the Group’s corporate governance policies and recognises the importance of high standards of corporate governance and integrity.
+The Group adopted the Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies (the “QCA Code”) in September 2018.
+This statement sets out how the Group complies with the 10 principles of the QCA Code.

 1. STRATEGY & BUSINESS MODEL

-The Company is an alternative broadband provider who markets and delivers fast broadband services to homes and businesses mainly located in areas of poor or underserved telecoms infrastructure.
-The Company’s target customers are homes and businesses who are not served by fibre broadband.
-The Company is technology agnostic and uses a variety of technologies to deliver a super-fast broadband service to target customers including satellite broadband and licensed and unlicensed spectrum fixed wireless broadband (point to point and point to multi-point).
+The Group is an alternative broadband provider who markets and delivers broadband services to homes and businesses mainly located in areas of poor or underserved telecoms infrastructure.
+The Group’s target customers are residential and businesses who are typically not served by fibre to the premise’s broadband.
+The Group is technology agnostic and uses a variety of technologies to deliver a super-fast broadband service to target customers including satellite broadband, 4G, 5G and licensed and unlicensed spectrum fixed wireless broadband (point to point and point to multi-point) and fibre.

-The Company has a cloud-based global billing and customers service (ERP) platform enabling it to support customers around the world in any language the customer chooses, with the system supporting multiple currencies and VAT jurisdictions.
-The Company also has one phone system across all territories enabling flexibility in delivering customer support.
-The Company uses satellite capacity from a number of different satellite owners to enable it to provide satellite broadband services and these include but are not limited to Eutelsat, SES Astra, Viasat, Avanti, and NBNCo.
-The Company makes its decisions on which satellite operator to use in each country based on a mixture of quality of their services, their product roadmap, business model and resultant price structure, and the amount of capacity available.
+Together with local bespoke systems the Group’s cloud-based global billing and customers service (ERP) platform, Pathfinder, enables it to support customers around the world in any language the customer chooses, with the system supporting multiple currencies and VAT jurisdictions.
+The Group uses satellite capacity from a number of different satellite owners to enable it to provide satellite broadband services and these include but are not limited to EBI and NBNCo.
+The Group makes its decisions on which satellite operator to use in each country based on a mixture of quality of their services, their product roadmap, business model, resultant price structure, and the amount of capacity available in a particular market.

-Satellite design and processing efficiency continue to progress at a pace resulting in continually improving satellite economics with each new satellite launch allowing the Company to continue to improve its broadband offerings and keep pace with the growth in internet demand.
-Since the Company’s inception in 2008, headline consumer satellite broadband speeds in Europe have increased from 4 Mbps to 50 Mbps and the Company, working with its satellite owner partners, believes that speeds and data allowances will continue to increase exponentially over the next 3 – 5 years.
+Satellite design and processing efficiency continue to progress at a pace resulting in continually improving satellite economics with each new satellite launch allowing the Group to continue to improve its broadband offerings and keep pace with the growth in internet demand.
+Since the Group’s inception in 2008, headline consumer satellite broadband speeds in Australasia and the Nordics have increased from 4 Mbps to 50 Mbps and the Group, working with its satellite owner partners, believes that speeds and data allowances will continue to increase exponentially over the next 3 – 5 years.

-The Company embraces new technologies like 4G and 5G and indeed is itself helping to develop and design new hardware to bring technologies like fixed broadband via 5G to the mainstream market.
-Many of the Company’s existing fixed wireless customers are already being connected to fixed 5G type services.
+The Group embraces new technologies like 5G and indeed is itself helping to develop and design new hardware to bring technologies like fixed broadband via 5G to the mainstream market.
+Many of the Group’s existing fixed wireless customers are already being connected to fixed 5G services.

 2. UNDERSTANDING AND MEETING SHAREHOLDER NEEDS AND EXPECTATIONS

-Details of specific contacts at Numis and Walbrook PR are published on all the Company’s RNS releases and on the Company’s investor website.
+Details of specific contacts at finnCap and Walbrook PR are published on all the Group’s RNS releases and on the Group’s investor website.

 3. TAKING INTO ACCOUNT WIDER STAKEHOLDER & SOCIAL RESPONSIBILITIES AND THEIR IMPLICATIONS FOR LONG-TERM SUCCESS

-The long-term success of a business and good Corporate Governance includes the Board considering the Company's impact on the communities it operates in, the environment and society as a whole.
+The long-term success of a business and good Corporate Governance includes the Board considering the Group's impact on the communities it operates in, the environment and society as a whole.
 The group’s stakeholders include shareholders, customers, members of staff, suppliers, regulators, industry bodies and creditors including lenders.
-The board works hard to identify the Company’s stakeholders and understand their needs, interests and expectations.
+The Board works hard to identify the Group’s stakeholders and understand their needs, interests and expectations.

 Every company should consider its corporate social responsibilities (CSR).
-Any CSR policy should include a narrative on social and environmental issues and should show how these are integrated into the Company's strategy.
+Any CSR policy should include a narrative on social and environmental issues and should show how these are integrated into the Group's strategy.
 Integrating CSR into strategy will help create long-term value and reduce risk to shareholders and other stakeholders.
-The Company see CSR as a very important area for consideration and are currently in the process of finalising a CSR Policy.
+The Group see CSR as a very important area for consideration and are currently in the process of finalising a CSR Policy.
 This year we have reported on carbon output for the first time in Chief Executive Report section.
 In the coming year we will be looking at setting carbon reduction targets following the TCFD recommendations (The Task Force on Climate-related Financial Disclosures).